learning-thing/My-HTML-website/README.md

 ## I am learning HTML

-so his is mainly for testing purpose
+so this is mainly for testing purpose